stephenebert/Springboard/Capstone/step8/readme.md

 4. **Hyper-parameter sweeps** - We sweep `nlist / nprobe` for IVF and `M / efSearch` for HNSW to find the sweet spot where recall stays â‰¥ ~82% but latency and memory shrink dramatically.

-5. **Cost / performance dashboards** - Everything is logged to CSV â†’ piped into a quick `seaborn` scatter where:
+5. **Cost / performance dashboards** - Everything is logged to CSV : piped into a quick `seaborn` scatter where:
    * **x-axis:** latency
    * **y-axis:** RAM
    * **marker size / colour:** recall